How to start a farm business

 Trade shows, association events and networking sessions all offer opportunities to further promote your farm business.

-Connect with other attendees at these meetings to develop a network of farming industry professionals, as well as those that work in related sectors.
+Connect with other attendees at these meetings to develop a network of farming industry professionals, as well as those who work in related sectors.
 Be sure to bring your business cards!

 Traditional marketing